DaveBullet1050/BatoceraHelpers/README/VolumeUpDown README.md

 # Controller based volume up / down

 To enable volume control, you can use any combination of controller buttons via the triggerhappy daemon running on Batocera.
-Using a button combination means in normal play, these buttons won't normally be pressed together, so it makes sense to choose something like your hotkey (SELECT) button in combination with any other convenient player 1 buttons for volume up and down.
+The reason I wanted to use triggerhappy is it works at the operating system level.
+That means I can control Linux/ALSA volume independent of any particular emulator behaviour / capability.
+You want to use button combinations that won't normally be pressed together, so it makes sense to choose something like your hotkey (SELECT) button in combination with any other convenient player 1 buttons for volume up and down.

 First we need to work out what events are generated for each button, so we can name them correctly in the triggerhappy file.